 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Sunshine Coast region and the recent Queensland financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Sunshine Coast region and the recent Queensland financial performance of the broadacre, dairy and vegetable industries.

 The Sunshine Coast region of Queensland is located in the south–east corner of the state.
 The region comprises part of the local government area of Sunshine Coast, and the major regional centres of Caloundra, Maroochydore, Nambour and Noosa Heads.
 The region covers a total area of around 3,085 square kilometres, or less than 0.5 per cent of Queensland's total area, and is home to approximately 357,400 people (ABS 2017).